g4bri-3l3/Crowdstrike-RTR-IR-Awesome-Scripts/README.md

 `ai_alert_triage.ps1` sends RTR-collected telemetry (process list, netstat, parent-process chain, etc.) to an LLM (Gemini by default) and returns a quick summary, a likely MITRE ATT&CK mapping, a suggested severity, and a suggested next step.

+This is a lightweight, direct-REST take on the same idea behind CrowdStrike's official [falcon-mcp](https://github.com/CrowdStrike/falcon-mcp) - an MCP server that exposes Falcon detections, threat intel, and host management to AI agents. `falcon-mcp` is the more complete, officially supported path if you need broader Falcon API coverage or multi-tool agent workflows; this script stays intentionally minimal for single-purpose telemetry triage.

 ****This is decision support only.**** No containment action is taken automatically - no host isolation, no process kill, no account changes.
 An analyst must review the output before acting on it.

 ***Setup***